-If you want to add more RAM to your PC, then first you must learn how to check how much RAM your motherboard can support – total and per slot.
+To add more RAM to your PC, you must first learn how much RAM your motherboard can support – total and per slot.

-The only definitive and the by far the easiest way to check how much RAM your motherboard can support is to read the motherboard’s specsheet.
+The only definitive and easiest way to check how much RAM your motherboard can support is to read the spec sheet.

-If you have a laptop, however, then you must check the laptop’s specsheet to determine its RAM configuration.
+However, if you have a laptop, check its spec sheet to determine its RAM configuration.

-In the following text I will talk in detail about how to check the max supported RAM by your motherboard as well as talk about other important details that you must take note of particularly if you are upgrading your RAM.
+In the following text, I will discuss how to check how much RAM your motherboard can support.
+I will also talk about other important information you must note, particularly if you are upgrading your RAM.

 How To Check How Much RAM My Motherboard Can Support?

-As mentioned earlier, the best way to check how much RAM your motherboard can support is to read the specsheet.
+As mentioned earlier, reading the spec sheet is the best way to check how much RAM your motherboard can support.

 - The total amount of RAM it can support